rigetti/pyquil/CONTRIBUTING.md

 3.7 as part of the CI pipeline.
 But, you can run them yourself locally as well.
 Some of the tests depend on having running QVM and quilc servers, and otherwise will be skipped.
 Thus, to run the tests, you should begin by spinning up these servers via `qvm -S` and `quilc -S`, respectively.
-Once this is done, run `pytest** in the top-level directory of pyQuil, and the full unit test suite will start!
+Once this is done, run `pytest` in the top-level directory of pyQuil, and the full unit test suite will start!

 **NOTE**: Some tests (particularly those related to operator estimation and readout symmetrization) require a nontrivial amount of computation.
-For this reason, they have been marked as slow and are not run by default unless pytest is given the `--include-slow-tests` option.
+For this reason, they have been marked as slow and are not run by default unless pytest is given the `--runslow` option.
 For a full, up-to-date list of these tests, you may invoke (from the base pyquil directory)

 ```bash